ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-menu/index.md

 The property `menuTabs` is an array of strings.
 The valid values are: `'filterMenuTab'`, `'generalMenuTab'` and `'columnsMenuTab'`.

-- `generalMenuTab`: Include in the `menuTabs` array to show the main panel.
+- `generalMenuTab`: Include to show the main panel.
-- `filterMenuTab`: Include in the `menuTabs` array to show the filter panel.
+- `filterMenuTab`: Include to show the filter panel.
-- `columnsMenuTab`: Include in the `menuTabs` array to show the column selection panel.
+- `columnsMenuTab`: Include to show the column selection panel.

 To not show the menu at all, set this property to an empty array`[]`.
 In addition, you can set the attribute `suppressMenu=true` to the column definition to not show the menu for a particular column.